-The fundamental rationale for this study stems from the desire of the participating NIHR BRCs to make their of the participating NIHR BRCs to make the partic own measurable contribution to accelerating women's advancement and leadership in translational research.
-We extend previous work on performance assessment in translational research, 17-19 70-72 by focusing on gender equity.
+The fundamental rationale for this study stems from the desire of the participating NIHR BRCs to make their own measurable contribution to accelerating women's advancement and leadership in translational research.
+We extend previous work on performance assessment in translational research, ^{17-19} ^{70-72} by focusing on gender equity.
 Our intention is to develop a new multidimensional conceptual framework for gender equity performance assessment in order to use it both for retrospective evaluation and prospective planning and monitoring with a view to accelerating women's advancement and leadership.
 We believe that measuring the impact of